A VP, Insider Threat Manager at one of the major, top five largest U.S. banks has contributed to this post.

 - Are the stakeholders (e.g. HR and compliance) joining the group as a loan or a permanent solution?

 a.
-If the stakeholders join as a loan; do you understand how complex it is to have cross-functional teams that has multiple bosses?
+If the stakeholders join as a loan; do you understand how complex it is to have cross-functional teams that have multiple bosses?

 b.
 If the stakeholders join as a permanent solution; how will the CISO overcome the resistance from the other departments?